Paluse Grants and Catholicism and the Common Good

 - working with resources from religious traditions other than Catholicism.

 Scholarly projects in the liberal arts, the professions, the sciences, and music all bear on our prospects for nurturing the common good.
-For questions, please contact CFC Director, Dr. Darlene Weaver.
+For questions, please contact CCFC Director, Dr. Darlene Weaver.